 I love words.

 Writing isn’t easy.
 It’s really hard!
 Seeing my ideas and words develop into a story continues to amaze me.
+I used to think I would only consume words.

 I’ve always been a storyteller.
 Just need to put that out there.
 Maybe just for myself, though.